percona/pmm-doc/docs/quickstart/index.md

     To connect a Self-hosted MySQL database:
     { .power-number}

     1. Create database account for PMM using the following command example.
-This creates a database user with name `pmm`, password `pass`, and the necessary permissions:
+This creates a database user with name `pmm`, password `<your_password>`, and the necessary permissions:

         ```sql
         CREATE USER 'pmm'@'127.0.0.1' IDENTIFIED BY '<your_password>' WITH MAX_USER_CONNECTIONS 10;